-Did you, until now, use the words ‘drawing rooms’ and ‘living rooms’ interchangeably?
+Have you been using the words ‘drawing room’ and ‘living room’ interchangeably?
 Well, most people do.
 But, there is a fine line of difference between the two.
 While a living room is a space where the family spends time together, a drawing room is the outermost room in your house meant for hosting guests.

 Sometimes, your living room can be your drawing room due to the lack of space.
 And this is the case in most average Indian homes.
 However, drawing rooms can never be living rooms, primarily because they are designed with a crisp formality that would miss the familiar cosiness of living rooms.

-This Gurgaon home with 2 living rooms in 2 styles illustrates the difference effortlessly.
+This Gurgaon home with two living rooms in two styles illustrates the difference effortlessly.
 The first image is of the drawing room where guests are hosted.
 It’s formal to the T and has a more elaborate decor.
 The second is a connected but private space for the family to gather.

 Top 5 Drawing Rooms Designed by Livspace

 #1: The Modern and the Mughal-esque